 Unlike social media, which can take months to build a following, or search engine optimization (SEO) which can take months for a website to rank highly in the search results, PPC starts working the month you begin it.

-We’ve worked with large and small plastic surgery practices over the past few years and have collected valuable insights we’re going to pass on to you.
+Being a marketing agency for plastic surgeons that has worked with both large and small practices over the past few years, we have collected valuable insights we’re going to pass on to you.
 In this article, we’ll cover the basics you need to know about advertising with Google and our top tips for optimizing your PPC for plastic surgery.

 What is “plastic surgery PPC?”

 Pay-Per-Click, or PPC for short, is the advertising model that ad platforms like Google Ads use to charge advertisers whenever their ad gets clicked.
 As its name suggests, if someone clicks on your ad, you pay; it’s that simple.
 You’ve likely seen these ads before, as they typically show in the top 3-4 spots of your search results.